Danish zoo that dissected giraffe kills four healthy lions

-COPENHAGEN Copenhagen Zoo euthanised four healthy lions on Monday just a few weeks after putting down and publicly dissecting a young giraffe, causing outrage among animal lovers around the world.
+COPENHAGEN Copenhagen Zoo euthanized four healthy lions on Monday just a few weeks after putting down and publicly dissecting a young giraffe, causing outrage among animal lovers around the world.

 "Now two young females born in 2012 have become mature and are healthy, they can take over from the old female and form a strong triangle with the new male," the zoo said in a statement.